-- Avoid using brightness/contrast … levels (or Curves) are far superior for adjusting contrast.
-They can also be used to adjust colors separately.
+- Avoid using Brightness/Contrast … Levels or Curves are far superior for adjusting contrast.
+They can also be used to adjust color channels separately.

-- The major issues with Newsprint involve the higher end of mid tones … simply making whiter whites and darker darks does not make it better.
+- The major issues with Newsprint involve the lower end of mid-tones … simply making whiter whites and darker darks does not make it better.

 VECTOR images (working in Illustrator):

 - Unless printing SPOT colors, convert them to CMYK.

 - Be sure white is NOT set to overprint.